What to know about the ongoing flu season.

 The CDC estimates that the flu is widespread in 49 states and Puerto Rico.

 The CDC still urges people to get vaccinated if they haven’t already.
-This year’s flu shot is against H3N2, the CDC reported.
+This year’s flu shot is

 “How well the current influenza vaccine performs against the H3N2 strain is yet to be fully determined,” Sammons said.